Job Polarization and Jobless Recoveries

-Job polarization refers to the recent disappearance of employment in occupations in the middle of the skill distribution.
+Job polarization refers to the shrinking share of employment in middle-skill, routine occupations experienced recently, over the last 35 years.
 Jobless recoveries refers to the slow rebound in aggregate employment following recent recessions, despite recoveries in aggregate output.
 We show how these two phenomena are related.
-First, job polarization is not a gradual process; essentially all of the job loss in middle-skill occupations occurs in economic downturns.
-Second, jobless recoveries in the aggregate are accounted for by jobless recoveries in the middle-skill occupations that are disappearing.
+First, essentially all employment loss in routine occupations occurs in economic downturns.
+Second, jobless recoveries in the aggregate can be accounted for by jobless recoveries in the routine occupations that are disappearing.

 Nir Jaimovich & Henry E. Siu, 2020.
 "Job Polarization and Jobless Recoveries," The Review of Economics and Statistics, vol 102(1), pages 129-147. citation courtesy of